monstermax/node-docker-venv/README.md

 ## What it installs

 * `.envrc` (project entrypoint; enable with `direnv allow`)
-* `.envrc.sandbox` (helper sourced by `.envrc`)

-> The release artifact is a single shell script: `node-docker-venv.sh`.
+> The release artifact is a single shell script: `node-venv-installer.sh`.
 Your build step creates it from the `template/` payload.&#x20;

 ## How does it work?
-1. The .envrc.sandbox/bin folder is added to the $PATH
+1. The $HOME/.node-docker-venv/venv_lib/bin folder is added to the $PATH
-2. The .envrc.sandbox/bin folder contains scripts that associate the main Node executables with a Docker container (node, npm, npx, ts-node).
+2. The $HOME/.node-docker-venv/venv_lib/bin folder contains scripts that associate the main Node executables with a Docker container (node, npm, npx, ts-node).

 The Docker container is based on the official Node.js Docker images, with the simple addition of "ts-node" for native TypeScript support.